OUR MISSION, VISION, CORE VALUES and ETHICS

 We believe in a strong foundation

-To nurture our clients’ discovery, healing and growth through respectful and ethical counselling services, parent consulting, professional training and resources, within the context of mutually beneficial relationships and interactions with horses and other animals.
+To invite and nurture our clients’ discovery, healing and growth through respectful and ethical counselling services, parent consulting, professional training and resources, within the context of mutually beneficial relationships and interactions with horses and other animals.

 Values and Code of Ethics